-Netanyahu spokesman uses Syria war footage in anti-Hamas post
+'Fake news': Netanyahu spokesman uses 2018 Syria footage in claim Hamas attacking from Gaza neighbourhoods

 A spokesman for Israeli Prime Minister Benjamin Netanyahu posted a video claiming to show a flurry of rockets being launched from civilian areas in the Gaza strip, which Arab social media users have identified as a video of Syrian regime fighters firing rockets in southern Syria in 2018.